cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 			  collapsed:: true
 				- Any person who, with intent to defraud another, by means of violence or intimidation, shall compel him to sign, execute or deliver any public instrument or documents, shall be held guilty of robbery and punished by the penalties respectively prescribed in this Chapter.
 			-
-		- ## Section Two. — Robbery by the use of force upon things
+		- #### Section Two. — Robbery by the use of force upon things collapsed:: true
 			- **Art.
 299.** *Robbery in an inhabited house or public building or edifice devoted to worship.* id:: 547bcb71-bde8-4679-b2d0-9334fa08a1e3 collapsed:: true